 Much like your webcam, your computer’s in-built microphone should be more than enough.
 But depending on the acoustics of your room, that microphone might be punching above its weight.
 While things might sound fine on your end, everyone else on the call could be dealing with a noticeable echo or they could barely hear you at all.

-Anker’s PowerConf P3 speaker is a decent remedy for a case of the can-you-hear-me-nows.
-This conference speaker uses real-time noise cancellation to reduce ambient noise and echo, and can also pick up your voice from up to 4.8m away.
+Anker’s PowerConf speaker is a decent remedy for a case of the can-you-hear-me-nows.
+This Bluetooth conference speaker optimizes the voices of whoever you’re calling so you can hear them more clearly, and can also pick up your voice no matter where you’re sitting in the room with its 360-degree microphone array.

 If you’d prefer a more traditional microphone, Razer has established itself as a solid go-to brand for computer accessories and its Seiren Mini microphone lives up to that hype.
 This compact USB mic will become an unassuming addition to your home office, while also providing you with some incredibly crisp, high-quality audio.